Key Quote

 Technique 2 — THEMATIC SUMMATION / CHORUS FUNCTION

-Benedick here performs a choric (chorus-like) function, summarising the play's central insight.
+Benedick here performs a choricchoric — Functioning like a Greek chorus, commenting on the action function, summarising the play's central insight.
 'Giddy' captures every character's inconsistency: Claudio's swing from adoration to cruelty, Beatrice's shift from scorn to love, Leonato's turn from father to accuser.
-Shakespeare gives the summative (summarising) statement to the character who has undergone the most visible transformation, lending it authenticity through lived experience.
+Shakespeare gives the summativesummative — Serving to summarise or draw conclusions statement to the character who has undergone the most visible transformation, lending it authenticity through lived experience.

 The placement at the play's conclusion, immediately before the final dance, transforms this from a personal observation into the play's thesis statement.
-Shakespeare uses the comic ending not to resolve all tensions but to accept that human nature is fundamentally mutable (changeable) — and that this mutability is not failure but simply truth.
+Shakespeare uses the comic ending not to resolve all tensions but to accept that human nature is fundamentally mutablemutable — Liable to change; inconstant — and that this mutability is not failure but simply truth.

 Key Words